Deucalion Docs

 Keep connected systems observable

-1. Use Connected Systems and integration views to monitor connection health, sync history, linked entities, and conflicts.
+1. Use Connected Systems to monitor connection health, logs, mappings, linked entities, conflicts, and sync history.
+Test, reconnect, or sync only after you understand that evidence.

 Troubleshooting